Foxentry/php-sdk/README.md

 ## Testing

 The library includes unit tests to ensure its functionality and provide examples of how the library can be used.
 You can run the unit tests using PHPUnit.
-Don't forget to set your API key for these tests, located in the \tests\Config.php file.
+Don't forget to set your API key for these tests by creating the phpunit.xml file.